Best Paid Focus Groups in 2021: Make $150+/hour

 1. Do your research.

-Check out reviews about the company conducting the focus group to make sure they are legitimate.
+Check out reviews about the market research company conducting the focus group to make sure they are legitimate.
 Indeed.com is a good place to start because it gives you a chance to see what the company’s own employees think about them.
-You can also look to see if they have a Facebook page and the kinds of comments users have made on their wall.
+You can also look to see if they have a social media or facebook page and the kinds of comments users have made on their account.
 One place you shouldn’t really rely on is the Better Business Bureau.
 CNN published a story about them back in 2015, and it uncovered that many companies that were proven to be scams or that were in trouble with the government had A ratings with the BBB.
 So, use them at your own risk.

 2. Determine how you want to get paid.